 Navigating to Setup -> Build -> Customize -> Omni-Channel -> Routing Configuration

-In this step, you need to fill three basic information for Routing configuration
+Now, under this step, you need to fill in three essential pieces of information for routing configuration.

-Basic Information – This is required section in which you need to add Name of Routing configuration, Developer Name and Overflow Assignee (If you don’t give the overflow assignee access to the object types in your queues and set an overflow assignee to every routing configuration, overflow assignments won’t work.)
+Basic Information – This is the essential section in which you must add Name of Routing configuration, Developer Name, and Overflow Assignee (If you don’t provide the overflow assignee access to the object types in your queues and arrange an overflow assignee to every routing configuration, overflow assignments will not work.)

 Routing Setting – In this, you need to determine the order in which work items across your Omni-Channel queues get pushed to your agents.
 Lower-priority items are pushed first.
 This setting determines how to evenly distribute work items to your agents.
-It acts as a tiebreaker if two or more agents qualify to take on the same work item.
-Least Active routes to the agent with the fewest number of open work items.
-Most Available routes to the agent with the most open capacity in proportion to their set capacity.
+If two or more agents qualify to take on the same work item, then it acts as a tiebreaker.
+Most available routes to the agent with the most open capacity in proportion to their set capability.
+Least active routes to the agent with the fewest number of open work items.

 Push Time-Out (seconds) – Amount of time agent has to accept a work assignment before the request is routed to another agent.